 Sociedad Química y Minera de Chile S.A.
 (NYSE:SQM) is another lithium supplier.
 It raised its lithium outlook and said it expected sales of around 50,000 tons.
 The higher output is due to its operations in the Atacama salt flat.

-SQM shares aren’t far from the 52-week lows they touched in August.
+SQM shares are still recovering from 52-week lows they touched during the March meltdown.
 Investors are not confident that the company will meet the demand growth led by full electric vehicle penetration levels reaching ~2%.

 Still, if SQM can increase its total capacity this year, the company may eventually achieve its 180,000 metric ton output target.
 In the near-term, SQM will keep producing at levels about demand, accumulating inventory.
 In doing so, it will have more flexibility in selling in higher volume if prices and demand levels are favorable.